rlk/site/courses/csc3102/index.md

 # CSC 3102 --- Advanced Data Structures & Algorithm Analysis

-Description and utilization of formal ADT representations, especially those on lists, sets and graphs; time and space analysis of recursive and nonrecursive algorithms, including graph and sorting algorithms; algorithm design techniques.
+Description and utilization of formal ADT representations, especially those on lists, sets and graphs; time and space analysis of recursive and non-recursive algorithms, including graph and sorting algorithms; algorithm design techniques.

 ## Topics